 Visit DC theaters for these can’t-miss performances

 Make sure to mark your calendar with this array of highly anticipated productions set to debut across DC, many of which are part of Theatre Week (Sept.
-21 to Oct.
-8), a weeks-long promotion from TheatreWashington to sample the diverse and vibrant work of theaters and companies on a variety of stages across the region at a reduced cost, including $20, $40 and $60 tickets.
-Make sure to mark the calendar for Theatre Week's free kickoff party on Sept.
-23. Also, read up on other seasonal events and festivals and free things to do.
+26 to Oct.
+13), a weeks-long promotion from TheatreWashington to sample the diverse and vibrant work of theaters and companies on a variety of stages across the region at a reduced cost.
+Book your hotel for Theatre Week today and read up on other seasonal events, festivals and free things to do.

 Tickets